 Treatment and prognosis

-As a surgical intervention, the scarf osteotomy is widely used method 4-5.
+As a surgical intervention, the scarf osteotomy is a widely used method 4-5.

 - 1. Vanore JV, Christensen JC, Kravitz SR et-al. Diagnosis and treatment of first metatarsophalangeal joint disorders.
 Section 6: Other disorders.
 J Foot Ankle Surg.
 42 (3): 152-4. doi:10.1053/jfas.2003.50041 - Pubmed citation